gfpantoja/Simplification-Polygon/README.md

 This is the repository of the article titled "Convex Decomposition and Simplification of a Polygon" developed by German Pantoja-Benavides, Francisco Parrerño Torres, and David Álvarez Martínez.

+## Instances

+The instances were generated and used by Fernández, J., Cánovas, L., & Pelegrı́n, B. (2000).
+Algorithms for the decomposition of a polygon into convex polygons.
+European Journal of Operational Research, 121(2), 330–342. https://doi.org/https://doi.org/10.1016/S0377-2217(99)00033-8

+If you use the instances, please give proper credit by citing them.

 ## What does this project do?

 This is an algorithm that solves two problems: